 - Always have everything you need within reach

-- Check the water temperature to be sure it is safe for the baby
+- Check the water temperature to be sure it’s safe for the baby

 - Put a non-slip mat in the tub for your older baby

-- Keep a hand on your child at all times
+- Keep a hand on the child at all times

 - Teach your toddler not to stand in the tub